SinGhale/SinGhale/README.md

 - 👋 Hi, I’m @SinGhale
 - 👀 I’m interested in FullStack
-- 🌱 I’m currently learning Python, Java, React
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on any Projects

 <!---